justin-martinus/justin-martinus/README.md

 - 🌱 I’m currently in the process of learning **Data Science in general.**

-- ⚡ Fun fact **Apparently you shouldn't use wall paint as sunblock.
+- ⚡ Fun fact: **Apparently you shouldn't use wall paint as sunblock.
 Still debatable.**

 <h3 align="left">Languages and Tools:</h3>